burped/br-api/README.md

 There is much tweaking to do, and easier ways to present the data.

-Information that can currently be gotten:
+Information that can currently be received:

 ### Player